NovaQuill1/BookLizard/README.md

 ---- Book Lizard 🦎📚 ----

 A lightweight, distraction-free desktop e-reader built with Python and Tkinter.
 Book Lizard is designed to be simple, portable, and easy to share.
-Drop in your .txt or .rtf files and start reading instantly.
+Drop in your .txt files and start reading instantly.

 ---- Features ----